Disaster Data Recovery: Are You Prepared?

-The most important parts of disaster recovery include having offsite backups and updating anti-spyware software on all devices that are used for business processes.
+The most important parts of disaster recovery include having offsite backups and updating anti-spyware software.
+Updating all devices that are used for business processes is crucial.
 Your staff should also be able to test your disaster recovery plan.
 This is the only way you can find out if your disaster recovery plan works.

 Hire a Professional MSP